Morgan Stanley posts highest profit since financial crisis

 Morgan Stanley is focusing less on bond markets and more on managing money for the rich as a way to free up capital and meet stricter regulatory rules imposed since the financial crisis.

-Net income applicable to the bank's common shareholders rose to $2.31 billion (2 billion pound), or $1.18 per share, in the quarter, from $1.45 billion, or 74 cents per share, a year earlier.
+Net income applicable to the bank's common shareholders rose to $2.31 billion, or $1.18 per share, in the quarter, from $1.45 billion, or 74 cents per share, a year earlier.

 It was the bank's most profitable quarter since the second quarter of 2007, according to Thomson Reuters data.